The power of storytelling: Understanding social norms change in Nepal

 What is in a story?
 People have always told stories.
 Can they be used as part of a research process to understand shifts in our societies?

-In 2022, Gender at Work partnered with The Story Kitchen (TSK) to undertake research as part of Hamro Sahakarya (Our Collective Action), an initiative by UN Women Nepal founded by the Government of Finland to promote social norms change.
+In 2022, Gender at Work partnered with The Story Kitchen (TSK) to undertake research as part of Hamro Sahakarya (Our Collective Action), an initiative by UN Women Nepal funded by the Government of Finland to promote social norms change.
 Using storytelling as an entry point to inform research, programming and action, the five-year initiative aims to understand pathways and factors that lead to changes in social norms, which in turn can influence transformative shifts towards gender equality and social inclusion.

 A story-telling project in Nepal incubated a feminist, participatory research process, where women, girls and other community members were enabled, as part of a research process, to tell their own stories of social norms related change, their empowerment journey, as they experience it and witness it.